 If you frequent farm-to-table restaurants in Grand Rapids, there’s a good chance you’ve been served some Green Wagon fare.
 Area chefs have worked alongside us in our fields, shared meals at our picnic table, and helped us create on-farm dinners for our community.

-You can taste our goods downtown when you dine at Garden Diner & Cafe or Reserve Wine & Food–or at Vitales in Comstock park, Sip Organic Juice Bar or Harmony Brewing Eastown in Eastown, and at Egypt Valley Country Club in Ada.
-Our produce is also featured in Grand Rapids’ first frozen CSA, Save the Season, and distributed by Cherry Capital–a Traverse City company that works to distribute good food statewide.
+You can taste our goods downtown when you dine at Reserve Wine & Food, at The Sovengard on the west side, and Harmony Brewing in Eastown.
+Our produce is also available at Kingma’s Market and Harvest Health Cascade and distributed by Cherry Capital–a Traverse City company that works to distribute good food statewide.

 If you are a local chef interested in sourcing organic vegetables and herbs, drop us a line!